rbergm/PostBOUND/docs/source/10minutes.rst

 execution of the queries.
 For example, you can ensure that all queries are executed as *EXPLAIN ANALYZE* to capture their query plans, or you can prewarm the shared buffer before execution to ensure that timing measurements are not affected by I/O activity.
+See the separate :doc:`core/benchmarking` documentation for more details.

 .. hint::